Chris has a lifelong love of swords, and as a kid would swing around a wooden sword he made himself.

 - In 2014 he started training German Longsword with Eric Wiggins and helped build the HEMA subgroup within Ordo Procinctus in Baton Rouge, Louisiana.

-- Since 2016 he has lived in Pittsburgh, PA, and in June 2017 he started Steel City Historical Fencing with his wife Ashleigh Hobbs and Jim Brooks.
+- Since 2016 he has lived in Pittsburgh, PA, and in June 2017 he started Steel City Historical Fencing with his wife Ashleigh Hobbs and a friend.

 Chris has a natural love of teaching, and emphasizes the importance of reading the source material.
 He encourages students to explore and figure out what works for them.
 Most importantly, he is always willing to work with students one on one, whether they need a concept broken down or want to go more in-depth into the material.

-Chris has won more than a dozen medals in Open Steel Longsword competitions since 2015, including 2nd Place at Flowerpoint 2018, and 1st Place at the Arnold Fencing Classic 2018 and Fechtschule New York 2017.
+Chris has won more than a dozen medals in Open Steel Longsword competitions since 2015, including 2nd Place at Flowerpoint 2018, and 1st Place at Blue Box Open 2018, Arnold Fencing Classic 2018 and Fechtschule New York 2017.